Anti-Inflammatory Diet Plan →

 At a glance, this recipe might look intimidating, but it isn’t the case!
 The truth is, all you have to do is combine the ingredients, and enjoy – no oven required.
 It’s a no bake dessert recipe so easy to make the kids can do it, too!
 The trick is in perfecting the pudding layer.
 Don’t worry, we’ve got detailed instructions below!

-1. Start by making your crust!
-Just choose one of these options above (date crust or gluten free cookie crust) and let is chill in fridge while you make the filling!
+1. Make your crust!
+Just choose one of these options above (date crust or gluten-free cookie crust) and let is chill in fridge while you make the filling!

 two hands pressing a gluten free chocolate pie crust into a pie tin